Published February 1st, 2021

 Performance appraisals are primarily used to improve an employee’s performance.
 It can also be used to justify an employee’s compensation and their potential for promotion.
 An effective employee performance appraisal process can drive performance, reduce dissatisfaction, identify training opportunities and boost company culture.
 Appraisals are typically conducted with a performance appraisal form.

-Similarly, a poorly executed performance appraisal process can lead to negative outcomes such as employee disengagement, office politics and poor company culture.
+An effective employee performance appraisal process can drive performance, reduce dissatisfaction, identify training opportunities, and boost company culture.
+While a poorly executed performance appraisal process can lead to negative outcomes such as a rise in employee disengagement, spread of office politics, and poor company culture.

 This article covers the following: